idaholab/moose/modules/fluid_properties/doc/content/source/userobjects/TabulatedFluidProperties.md

 created for future use.
 There is an upfront computational expense required for this initial data generation, depending on the required number of pressure and temperature points.
-However, provided that the number of data points required to generate the tabulated data is smaller than the number of times the property members in the FluidProperties UserObject are used, the initial time to generate the data and the subsequent interpolation time can be much less than using the original FluidProperties UserObject.
+However, provided that the number of data points required to generate the tabulated data is smaller than the number of times the property members in the FluidProperties object are used, the initial time to generate the data and the subsequent interpolation time can be much less than using the original FluidProperties object.

 !alert note
-All fluid properties read from a file or specified in the input file (and their derivatives with respect to pressure and temperature) will be calculated through interpolation, while all remaining (or missing) fluid properties will be calculated using the provided `FluidProperties` `UserObject`.
+All fluid properties read from a file or specified in the input file (and their derivatives with respect to pressure and temperature) will be calculated through interpolation, while all remaining (or missing) fluid properties will be calculated using the provided `FluidProperties` object.

 ## Using alternative variable sets

-The (pressure, temperature) variable set is not adequate for all fluid flow applications, and alternative variable sets may be used with `TabulatedFluidProperties`. (specific volume (v), specific internal energy (e)), and (specific volume, specific enthalpy (h)) are supported.
+The (pressure, temperature) variable set is not adequate for all fluid flow applications, and alternative variable sets may be used with `TabulatedFluidProperties` objects. (specific volume (v), specific internal energy (e)), and (specific volume, specific enthalpy (h)) are supported.
 The process goes as follows:

 - The data is read from a data file tabulated with pressure and temperature, and interpolations based on pressure and temperature are created for each tabulated property.

 - The pressure and temperature data is converted to the alternative variable set (for example (v,e)) using [Newton's method](utils/FluidPropertiesUtils.md).
-  The inversion uses the interpolations created from the tabulated data, or if available the `FluidProperties` `UserObject` as this reduces the error.
+  The inversion uses the interpolations created from the tabulated data, or if available the `FluidProperties` object as this reduces the error.

 - A grid of values for pressure and temperature is computed for the alternative variable set.
 This is used to create